apatti/Balanced-News-Perspective/ProductManagement.md

 [Balanced News Perpective](https://huggingface.co/spaces/ashwinpatti/Balanced-News-Perspective-App#balanced-news-perpective)

 ## Task 5: Creating a Golden Test Data Set
+Wasn't sure how to create one for this real time use case.

 ## Task 6: Fine-Tuning Open-Source Embeddings
-As mentioned above, I had to drop from using RAG and hence the embedding model for mid-term.
+As mentioned above, I had to drop from using RAG and hence there was no need to fine tune a embedding model

 ## Task 7:Assessing Performance